NplusM420/ThinkOS-Client/CONTRIBUTING.md

 2. Changesets bot opens a "Version Packages" PR
 3. Merge that PR when ready to release
 4. A git tag is created and release workflow runs
+5. CI builds macOS DMG and Chrome extension automatically
+6. Review the draft GitHub Release and publish when ready

 ### Pre-release Versions